Rules and Regulations

 2nd Place – 255 – 269 points

-Since the scoring system is the same for both levels, even if a routine is in the Honor Level it can still receive a total score from our judges to receive a Supreme 1st.
-The confusion comes into play because our highest score (supreme 1st) is also the name of one of our levels.
+Since the scoring system is the same for all levels, even if a routine is in the Beginner Level or Honor (intermediate) Level it can still receive a total score from our judges to receive a Supreme 1st.
+The confusion comes into play because our highest score (Supreme 1st) is also the name of one of our levels.
 The judge’s panel will break any and all ties for the overall Top Ten Finalists.
 Should a tie occur, the computer will add the 3 technique scores together; if still not broken the 3 scores from execution will be added, and if still not broken, the judges will make the final decision.

 Props must be set within 2 minutes.
 There are no prop height restrictions; however, for safety a dancer may not stand above 6 feet on a scenic piece.
 No dangerous props or weapons are allowed on stage.
 Example: fire, metal swords, metal knives or any metal items having sharp points or edges.
 Littering: No form of liquid, gel, glitter or any other substance may be used that would affect the dancing surface.
 Tribute has the right to not allow any routine to perform if it is brought to our attention that props or materials being used in an upcoming performance will not be acceptable.
 Please be prepared to completely clear the stage in the event of any loose items (feathers, streamers, etc).
 Absolutely no items may be thrown or shot off the front of the stage only dropped.
 Any violation of the above rules will result in the act not being eligible for the top ten and the awards will be announced for adjudication scores only.
 If you have any questions regarding props please contact our office.
 NOTE: DANCERS MUST PERFORM ON THE STAGE AND ARE NOT ALLOWED TO JUMP OFF THE STAGE OR DANCE IN THE AUDIENCE.